ShikharSundriyal/SQL/README.md

 # SQL

+## Order of execution :

+1. from and join
+2. where
+3. group by
+4. having
+5. select
+6. distinct
+7. order by
+8. limit

 ## Subquery vs corelated query vs Join

 Subquery : the inner query is executed first and then the outer query is executed.